 For many of our patients, the natural choice for surgical weight loss is LAP-BAND® surgery.
-With more than 2,000 LAP-BAND procedures performed since 2006, the surgeons at Weight Loss Institute of Arizona are the premier gastric banding specialists in the Southwest.

 The LAP-BAND is a soft, inflatable ring that is placed around the upper portion of the stomach.
 The gastric band creates a small stomach pouch and slows the passage of food to the digestive system.
 Simply put, it limits the amount of food that can be consumed at one time and allows you to feel full sooner and with less food.
 Look at it as a stomach band that makes the amount of food your can hold smaller.

 The amount of restriction can be adjusted by increasing or decreasing the amount of saline in the ring through a tube connected to an access port.
 The access port is surgically implanted beneath the skin and the subcutaneous fat.
 It is sutured to the fascia and cannot be seen; oftentimes it cannot even be felt.
 The LAP-BAND is placed laparoscopically, using very small incisions, reducing postoperative pain and shortening recovery time.

 - No intestinal reconfiguration

 Although weight loss with the LAP-BAND is not as rapid as with other weight loss surgery procedures, your doctor can help you continue to lose by adjusting your Band.
 Approximately six weeks after your surgery, your doctor will make your first adjustment.
 Also called a “fill”, the LAP-BAND device is adjusted by filling (or draining) it with saline to make it tighter or looser depending upon your needs.